An apple and chocolate chip sponge topped off by blackberry cream cheese icing. These blackberry and apple cupcakes are

 Elizabeth over at Elizabeth’s Kitchen Diary has introduced a new food blogging challenge and one that is very close to my heart – Shop Local.
-Whilst it’s a sad fact that cocoa doesn’t grow in Cornwall, lots of other things do.
-I’m lucky enough to live in an area where I can buy local eggs from free range chickens and ducks, organic milk from Helsett Farm and also wholemeal flour from Cotehele Mill.
-All of these were included in my blackberry and apple cupcakes, so I’m happy to be able to partake and help promote some of my local producers.
+I included all of the local ingredients already mentioned in my blackberry and apple cupcakes, so I’m happy to take part and help promote some of my local producers.

 I’m entering this recipe into Four Season’s Food where the theme this month is Sliding into Autumn.
 It doesn’t get more end of summer, early autumn than a good blackberry and apple bake I reckon.
 This challenge is hosted by Anneli of Delicieux and Louisa of Chez Foti.

 Apples are the chosen ingredient for this month’s Feel Good Food from Victoria of A Kick at the Pantry Door, so these cupcakes are winging their way in that direction too.

 Another challenge hosted by Elizabeth’s Kitchen Diary but created by Turquoise Lemons is the No Waste Food Challenge.
 Where to start?
 The blackberries I picked needed using up asap before going off and the windfalls were starting to bruise so they needed using up too.
 The chocolate has been waiting a very long time for just the right opportunity but was definitely ready for consumption.